dmitrdv123/janedoe/README.md

 - payment: token without conversion should have higher priority in dropdown
 - aws: configure bitcoincore EC2 to be accessible only from apprunner.
 Disputable since we need to manage it outside
 - payment: after success payment we need to check whether tx is read by api.
 Then we need to get amount received and show rest of sum if necessary to pay additionally or redirect to success.
 Disputable since user should wait until tx will be processed.
 It could take longer than expected and bring additional unnecessary dependency of user from backend.
+- payment: use increaseAllowance instead of reset and set allowance.
+Disputable since openzeppelin ERC20 related classes does not have this method

 learning: